GeoMOER/moer-base-python/docs/units/_unit01/unit01-03_Installation.md

      python --version
      ```
    - If the command does not work, restart your computer and check if Python is added to the PATH.

+5. **Check the Python Path**
+To check where your system is using Python from, use the following command:

+   - On Windows (Command Prompt or PowerShell): where python
+   - On macOS/Linux:which python

 ---

 ### **Step 2: Download and Install Visual Studio Code**